 Repeat step 9 on the left side of your bracelet.

 The last steps you need to complete create the closure for your bracelet.
 First, secure the large brown glass bead at the right end of your bracelet.

 Second, create a loop on the left end of your bracelet and secure with a knot.

 - I used the forward knot again to do this because I feel it makes the end more secure.
 You can use whichever knot you are most comfortable with or adept at.

 Lastly, trim any excess strings from your knots.

-This set is so beautiful!
-Be careful when wearing it though, or your friends will constantly be asking you to make them a set too!
-If you missed last week’s tutorial you can find the Turquoise Bird Earrings here.
+I love how this turquoise jewelry set came out!
+It is beautiful!
+Be careful when wearing it though, or your friends will constantly ask you to make them a set too!
+If you you didn’t catch the tutorial for the matching earrings, check out the DIY Turquoise Bird Earrings tutorial now.
 Don’t forget that if you chose to use brighter, more colorful beads in your earrings you will want to do the same for your bracelet.
-If you’re looking for even more DIY fashion ideas don’t miss our Crafts Page.

 Don’t Forget to Pin It!

 - DIY Eclectic Glass Bead Necklace with Owl Pedant

 - DIY Pink and Ivory Rose Bracelet